Search the site:

 6. Listen to Your Employees, and Brainstorm

 As mentioned, effective communication is a two-way street.
 Hear what your employees have to say, but avoid being too pushy.
 Your employees might not feel comfortable sharing their thoughts and concerns with you immediately.
-Give them some time to feel that their opinion matters, and let them know that your door is always open.

 You can start by applying a survey to comprehend the bigger picture and understand if your workers feel okay to share their concerns and ideas.